PixelStudios138/9CT-Task-1/PROJECT_DEVELOPMENT.md

 ## Conclusion

-This markdown file has described everything required in this task, from functional and non functional requirements to pseudocode to the actual code and everything inbetween.We have poured our hearts and souls into this, and we hope it pays off.
+This markdown file has described everything required in this task, from functional and non functional requirements to pseudocode to the actual code and everything inbetween.
+We have poured our hearts and souls into this, and we hope it pays off.
 Thank you for your time.